Enterwell/react-starter/README.md

 By writing tests we achieve automated checks that everything in the application is working properly.
 Automated tests are useful because you don't have to manually test all the functionalities every time something changes in the application.
 All of our tests are written inside the `tests` folder in the project root.

-We have selected both [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/) as the most suitable libraries for testing the valid operation of the application.
+We have selected both [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/) as the most suitable libraries for testing the application.
 When we talk about application testing, we can divide all tests into three different logical levels.

 ### Unit testing